rorscharg/rorscharg.github.io/src/pages/blog/2020-03-26-Why-I-Write.md

-There's this innate feeling to some people, probably most people, that they're not doing enough, they're not meeting the expectations they have of themselves.
+There's this innate feeling to some people, probably most people, that they're not doing enough, they're not meeting their expectations.
 I have this feeling, some people might call this being ambitious.
 That's actually probably the word I'm looking for.
 Ambition makes me feel like I can achieve great things, it also makes me feel like there's a lot of weight on my shoulders.
 The crushing weight of all the things I should